OxIonics/ionics_fits/README.md

 # Ontology

 There are two main kinds of object in the library: `fit`s and `model`s.
 Models are general-purpose functions to be fitted, such as sinusoids or Lorentzians, but are agnostic about the statistics.
 Fits do the fitting (maximum likelihood parameter estimation) and validation based on some underlying statistics (normal, binomial, etc).

+# Testing methodology

+This package uses both `unit test`s and `fuzzing`.

+## Unit Tests

+- run using `poe test`
+- all tests must pass before a PR can be merged into master
+- PRs to add new models will only be merged once they have reasonable test coverage
+- unit tests aim to provide good coverage over the space of "reasonable datasets".
+There will always be corner-cases where the fits fail and that's fine; the aim here is to cover the main cases users will hit in the wild
+- when a user hits a case in the wild where the fit fails unexpectedly (i.e. we think the fit code should have handled it), we add `regression tests` based on the failing dataset.
+- unit tests should be deterministic.
+Synthetic datasets should be included in the test rather than randomly generated at run time.
+Tip: while writing a test it's fine to let the test code generate datasets for you.
+Once you're happy, run the test in verbose mode and copy the dataset from the log output

+## Fuzzing

+- run with `poe fuzz` (see `--help` for details)
+- a non-deterministic (random parameter values, randomly generated datasets) exploration of the parameter space.
+- used when developing / debugging fits, but not automatically run by CI
+- fit failures during fuzzing are not automatically considered a bug; unlike unit tests, fuzzing explores the "unreasonable" part of parameter space as well.
+Indeed, a large part of the point of fuzzing is to help the developer understand what should be considered "reasonable" (this information should end up in the documentation for the fuzzed model).